 Buying Secondhand: DIY Projects, Ideas, and Tips for turning Secondhand Trash to Treasure

 I’m no stranger to thrift store and flea market shopping.
-In fact, second hand shopping is my preferred way to shop.
+In fact, second hand trash to treasure shopping is my preferred way to shop.
 It’s amazing what you’ll find hidden in the aisles, in the racks, and on the shelves of your local thrift shop.
 Where else can you find a cool storage bench for your kids for their little reading nook?

 Why shop for furniture secondhand?

 The first reason is obvious; to save money.
 Retail furniture is expensive.
 The more affordable pieces are made poorly and the pricier pieces are tough on your wallet.
 This brings me to the second reason you should shop for furniture secondhand.

 Second, you can find great quality for a low price.
 Let’s face it, they don’t make furniture like they used to.
 Much of the time retailers choose volume and profit versus quality and workmanship.

 Third, trash to treasure is really a thing.
 When you take the DIY route, YOU pick the color.
 YOU pick the fabric.
 YOU create your own style with a one of a kind (almost) custom piece.